ADF Logo

 The Washington Law Against Discrimination (WLAD) prohibits employers with more than seven employees from considering sexual orientation when making employment decisions.
 The law used to exempt religious nonprofits like Yakima Union Gospel Mission, allowing these organizations to hire only those who shared and lived out their beliefs.
 But in March 2021, the Washington Supreme Court ruled that the religious employer exemption applied only to “ministerial employees.”

-Religious freedom must apply to hiring practices
+Religious freedom protects religious hiring practices

-Religious organizations must be able to hire employees who share their beliefs.
+Religious organizations must be able to hire employees who share their religious beliefs.
 Otherwise, their entire purpose will be undermined.

 Two U.S. Supreme Court justices have already agreed: “If States could compel religious organizations to hire employees who fundamentally disagree with them, many religious non-profits would be extinguished from participation in public life—perhaps by those who disagree with their theological views most vigorously.”

-In March 2023, Alliance Defending Freedom filed a lawsuit on behalf of Yakima Union Gospel Mission asking a federal district court to affirm the Mission’s First Amendment right to hire employees who share its beliefs.
+In March 2023, Alliance Defending Freedom filed a lawsuit on behalf of Yakima Union Gospel Mission, asking a federal district court to affirm the Mission’s First Amendment right to hire employees who share its beliefs.

 Union Gospel Mission of Yakima v.
-Ferguson
+Brown

 • March 2021: A Washington Supreme Court ruling effectively gutted the WLAD’s exemption for religious employers.